ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/03-inheritance.md

   * Python: Use tox configured to use Python 3.6 and a requirements file to install libraries.
 You may include a main class in a separate package for testing purposes only.
 * **All code must properly compile or be interpreted.**
   * Java: It must compile using Gradle.
   * Python: It must be interpreted using Python 3.6.
-Where specified, type hints should be included in the code, and all code should pass a strict Mypy type check.
+Where specified, type hints should be included in the code, and all code should pass a strict Mypy type check with low imprecision percentage.
 * **Where specified, code should contain appropriate unit tests that achieve the specified level of code coverage.**
   * Java: Use JUnit 5.
 You may choose to use Hamcrest for assertions.
   * Python: Use pytest.
 You may choose to use Hamcrest for assertions.